aixoss/aix-puppet/README.md

   'options' attribute.<br>
   Several modes of updates may exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.
-See documented example in './examples/init.pp'. <br>
+See documented example in './examples/init.pp'.<br>
   Puppet AixAutomation brings a complete logic to verify VIOS update will be safely performed.
 Rollback operation (i.e. coming back on previous VIOS version) will be always possible in case of any issue during update, as rootvg is copied before performing VIOS operation.<br>
   - For each pair of VIOS, a health check can be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage and virtual adapters: vSCSI, vFC, SEA, VNIC, etc.
    This health check should always be run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair.
-   The health check is not mandatory, and could be skipped, by omitting the '**health**' key-word from the 'actions' attribute.
+   The health check is not mandatory, and could be skipped, by omitting the
+    '**health**' key-word from the 'actions' attribute.
-  - Before performing a VIOS update, Puppet AixAutomation insures a copy of rootvg exists or is taken, to always offer possibility to come back on previousVIOS  version if anything proves to be wrong during or before the end of VIOS update.
+  - Before performing a VIOS update, Puppet AixAutomation insures a copy of rootvg exists or is taken, to always offer possibility to come back on previous VIOS version if anything proves to be wrong during or before the end of VIOS update.
    The copy of rootvg is taken using 'alt_disk_copy' command: the use of this command results into an "altinst_rootvg" vg on a dedicated disk.
    No VIOS update is run without an existing 'altinst_rootvg'.
   - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched before performing it, and this mirroring is re-established after performing it.
-But these 'un-mirror' and 'mirror' operations won't be done without an explicit parameter into manifest file, so that this is an explicit choice from the user.
+   But these 'un-mirror' and 'mirror' operations won't be done without an explicit
+    parameter into manifest file, so that this is an explicit choice from the user.
    - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, a check is done the VIOS being part of a SSP cluster: as a matter of fact, it is necessary that SSP cluster is either UP or DOWN on both VIOS of the pair.
 If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped juste performing VIOS update operation on this very node, and restarted when this VIOS update operation is finished.
    - VIOS update logs for each VIOS can be found into ./output/vios Each VIOS has its own log file: updateios_output_update_<vios_name>.log
    - VIOS update journal for each VIOS can be found into ./output/vios